 Consider these factors when choosing between PTE and IELTS:

-- Your target institution's requirements - Check which scores they accept
+- Your target institution's requirements - Check which scores they accept (and if they accept the IELTS One Skill Retake).

 - Your comfort with technology - Are you comfortable with computer-based testing?